agrosner/DBFlow/usage2/StoringData.md

 Async is the preferred method.
 Transactions, using the `DefaultTransactionManager`, occur on one thread per-database (to prevent flooding from other DB in your app) and receive callbacks on the UI.
-You can override this behavior and roll your own or hook into an existing system, read [here](/usage2/StoringData.md#custom-transactionmanager)
+You can override this behavior and roll your own or hook into an existing system, read [here](/usage2/StoringData.md#custom-transactionmanager).

+Also to use the legacy, priority-based system, read [here](/usage2/StoringData.md#priority-queue).

  A basic transaction: